Building a Better Team

 Writing a Performance Review

 When writing a performance review for your employees, score their performance objectively.
-Be honest, even though it may create conflict or uneasiness.
-You aren’t doing yourself or your teammates any favors by being overly generous when you know there’s room for performance improvement.
+Be honest, even if it may create conflict or uneasiness.
+Overly generous behavior doesn’t do yourself or your teammates any favors, especially when you know there’s room for performance improvement.

-Back up negative feedback with specific examples or facts so the employee doesn’t feel unfairly targeted.
-Be clear about what they need to accomplish or change to receive a higher score or be considered for future opportunities.
+Negative feedback should be supported by specific examples or facts so the employee doesn’t feel unfairly targeted.
+Also, what the employee needs to accomplish or change should be clear to receive a higher score or be considered for future opportunities.

 During the Performance Review